erikgrinaker/toydb/README.md

 * **Log replication:** only the simplest form of Raft log replication is implemented, without snapshots or rapid log replay.

 ### Storage

-* **Recovery:** there is no WAL or other form of crash recovery - unexpected termination is likely to corrupt data.

 * **Garbage collection:** old Raft log entries or MVCC versions are never removed, giving unbounded disk usage but also unbounded data history.